NunuLi/webmaps_django/README.md

 To get from a URL to a view, Django uses what are known as ‘URLconfs’.
 A URLconf maps URL patterns to views.
 There are two URLconf in this website.
 One is in the project folder (webmaps/webmaps/urls.py), another one is in the *maps* application folder (webmaps/maps/urls.py).
 ### Model
 Model contains the essential fields and behaviors of the data you're storing.
 Generally, each model maps to a single database table.
-In our simple website, we only have two models, **User** and **App**.
+In our simple website, there are only two models, **User** and **App**.

 **User**